fbpx

 Does a house search also involve checking the Land Registry?

 Yes, a conveyancer will usually check the Land Registry as part of the searches on your house.
-This will help identify your property’s boundaries, so you know which ones are owned by you and which are owned by your neighbours.
+This will help identify your property’s boundaries.

 The Land Registry search will also clarify who the legal owner of the property is.
 This will be important for the exchange of contracts to complete the transaction.